 While bathing is always considered a good thing, doing it too frequently can only worsen your itching.
 So best to limit bathing to once every second day.
-Of course, the frequency can vary depending on your activities, as well other outside factors such as climate.
+Of course, the frequency can vary depending on your activities, as well as other outside factors such as climate.

-Furthermore, avoid washing with water which is too hot, as that causes further skin irritation.
+Furthermore, avoid washing with water that is too hot, as that causes further skin irritation.
 Best to use water at room temperature or even lower.
 Hot water is also bad for another reason: it dilates one’s vessels, which also speeds up the metabolism of insulin.

 This can trigger hypoglycemia.
 And yet another reason why diabetics should steer clear of hot water is that those who also suffer from nerve damage, lose their sensitivity to temperature and pain, which may lead to them unknowingly burning themselves in an accident with spilled hot water.

 While summer still remains the season for ‘fun in the sun’, one should keep in mind (not just diabetics) that the sun can cause damage and further irritate your skin.
-That’s why it’s a great idea to wear clothes made of linen, chiffon and cotton materials.
+That’s why it’s a great idea to wear clothes made of linen, chiffon, and cotton materials.

 Certain other materials like silk and wool can cause even more itching and irritation.
-Also, while it’s natural to sweat in summer, dry and maintain your skin as dry as possible, as sweat may also lead towards itching.
+Also, while it’s natural to sweat in summer, dry and maintain your skin as dry as possible, as sweat may also lead to itching.

 A great way to maintain your skin in a perfectly hydrated condition, be sure to drink 8 glasses of pure, fresh water a day.
-If you happen to live in an arid climate, or are prone to more rigorous activity, you may need more than 8 glasses per day.
+If you happen to live in an arid climate or are prone to more rigorous activity, you may need more than 8 glasses per day.

 Winter makes your skin dry due to the lack of humidity, which is why you should maintain it well-hydrated and moisturized.
 You can switch on a humidifier when your heating is on, as this greatly reduces your chances of the itching getting worse.

 You may have heard that stress only makes itching worse.
 So try and control your stress by practicing any relaxation techniques of your choice.
-Meditation and yoga are always great options, so are breathing techniques.
+Meditation and yoga are always great options, and so are breathing techniques.

 You can use this to soothe skin and relieve any itchiness.
 You’d be surprised how effective it is.
 Hold it on the area which bothers you until you feel the much-welcomed relief.
 Taking cold showers is another option, although those with diabetes are discouraged from showering too often.